-This Mexican pizza is inspired by the classic Taco Bell menu item and can easily be customized to fit anyone's tastes.
+This Taco Bell Mexican pizza copycat recipe is inspired by the classic Taco Bell menu item and is easy to make in your own home.

-To no one's surprise, Mexican pizza is not actually Mexican food at all.
-It is a menu item popularized by the American fast-food chain, Taco Bell, using Mexican ingredients such as refried beans, taco meat and more.
+Taco Bell Mexican pizza is a menu item popularized by the American fast-food chain, Taco Bell, using Mexican ingredients such as refried beans, taco meat, and more.

-Mexican pizzas are a two layer creation.
+Mexican pizzas are a two-layer creation.
 The bottom layer is loaded with refried beans and seasoned beef and then topped with a corn tortilla which is loaded with melted cheese and additional toppings.
-Taco bell uses two crispy tortillas, however, I like to use a soft flour tortilla for the bottom later and a crisp corn tortilla for the second layer.
-Feel free to use whichever you like best.

-This is where you can get creative.
-There is an endless amount of topping you can add to your pizza.
-Taco Bell keeps it simple with an enchilada style "pizza" sauce, shredded cheese, and diced tomatoes.
-However, I think this dish can be improved with more exciting ingredients.
+Toppings: This is where you can get creative with your favorite taco toppings.
+Taco Bell keeps it simple with using enchilada sauce as their Mexican pizza sauce, along with shredded cheese, and diced tomatoes.
+However, I think this dish can be improved with a few simple ingredients.

 - Salsa - Salsa makes a flavorful sauce for these pizzas, both salsa verde and traditional red salsa work equally well.
 You can put it under the cheese, or just add a dollop on top after the cheese has melted.

-- Shredded Cheese - use mild cheddar cheese or a taco blend.
+- Shredded Cheese - Use mild cheddar cheese or any taco blend at the grocery store.
 Alternatively, you could use nacho cheese sauce as well.
 I would put it directly on top of the beans and beef.

 - Guacamole - Using chopped avocado or a prepared guacamole is a great way to add creaminess and additional flavor!

-- Fresh vegetables - Chopped green onion or cilantro adds a fresh finishing touch.
+- Fresh vegetables - Chopped green onions, black olives, or cilantro adds a flavorful finishing touch.

 How to make it